Rains spark Argentine soy planting, too late for wheat hit hardest by drought

 From an original estimate of 21 million tonnes of wheat in the 2019/20 crop, Lopez said he now expects a harvest of 19 million to 19.5 million tonnes.
 "The weather has been uneven.
 But in north and west Buenos Aires, south Santa Fe and east Cordoba provinces, it has rained and there should be no problems," he said.

-Most of Argentina's central farm belt has seen showers over recent days, said David Hughes, a farmer in the Buenos Aires town of Alberti.
+Most of Argentina's central farm belt has gotten showers over recent days, said David Hughes, a farmer in the Buenos Aires town of Alberti.

+"We've had 30 to 40 millimeters in those area, which is enough to start planting soy," Hughes said.

 ((hugh.bronstein@thomsonreuters.com; 5411 4318 0655; Reuters Messaging: hugh.bronstein.thomsonreuters.com@reuters.net))